-Tommy Duffy Gets Debut Win as Wheeling Jesuit Beats Lindenwood-Belleville
+Tommy Duffy Debut Win – Wheeling Jesuit University

 The Wheeling Jesuit Men’s Rugby team was coached by Peter Malcolm and Allan Hanson for the first three matches.
 In the interim, Tommy Duffy was hired as the new Head Coach of Wheeling Jesuit.
 While he has been only with the team for a week, his debut as coach was a success as Wheeling Jesuit beat a talented Lindenwood-Belleville team 30-14 at a neutral Indianapolis pitch.